nodejs/node/doc/api/buffer.md

 console.log(buf2.toString('ascii', 0, 25));
 ```

-Example: Build a single Buffer, then copy data from one region to an overlapping
+Example: Create a single `Buffer` and copy data from one region to an
-region in the same Buffer
+overlapping region within the same `Buffer`

 ```js
 const buf = Buffer.allocUnsafe(26);